Home > Behavioral Health BAS Application

 • HPR 1000 - Introduction to Health (3 credits)

-After all required prerequisite courses have been completed, you should apply to the Behavioral Health BAS program.
+After all required prerequisite courses have been completed, you may apply to the Behavioral Health BAS program.

 The application will take approximately 20 minutes to complete.
 Please ensure that you have adequate time to complete this application, as only one form may be submitted.
 If you leave this form part way through, your progress will be lost.